Smart Proxy Manager API#

 This header limits the number of retries performed by Crawlera.

 1 in the header instructs Smart Proxy Manager to do up to 1 retry.
-Default number of attempts is 5 (which is also the allowed maximum value, the minimum being 0).
+Default number of attempts is 3 (5 is the allowed maximum value, the minimum being 0).
 Passing

 1 on this header has the same effect (only one attempt to execute the request).